Ahad07-ai/Fake_news_Detection/README.md

 Implementation of classification algorithms such as Logistic Regression, Naive Bayes, or Random Forest.
 Evaluation of model performance using accuracy, precision, recall, and F1-score metrics.

-Dataset: Utilizes a labeled dataset containing real and fake news articles from Koggle.
+Dataset: Utilized a labeled dataset containing real and fake news articles from Koggle.

 Vectorization:
 Converts text data into numerical form using TF-IDF Vectorizer for model training.